modmoto/Microwave/README.md

 // OR with IApply

-public class User2 : IApply
+public class User : IApply
 {
     public void Apply(IEnumerable<IDomainEvent> domainEvents)  // this here is basically what is done in the Entity class with reflection
     {